Mr. Mike Rogers

 Mr. Rogers sits on the board of directors for IronNet Cybersecurity, the board of advisors for Next Century Corporation, the board of trustees at the Center for the Study of the Presidency and Congress, and the Cybersecurity Industry Advisory Council for Trident Capital.
 He is also a Distinguished Fellow at the Hudson Institute.

 Rogers holds a bachelor's degree in criminal justice and sociology from Adrian College in Adrian, Mich.
-He and his wife Kristi have two grown children.
+He has two children and is married to Kristi Rogers.